 The onset of the melt season in the high Arctic is now on average seven days earlier than it was in 1982, Meier said.
 Earlier melting can lead to increased solar radiation absorption.
 This is one step in a potential feedback cycle of warming leading to melting, melting leading to increased solar radiation absorption, and increased absorption leading to enhanced warming.

-Since 2000, the Arctic has lost 1.4 million square kilometers (541,000 square miles) of older ice that is more than 3 meters thick, which during winter has essentially been replaced by ice that is less than 2 meters thick, according to data provided by Mark Tschudi at the University of Colorado.
+Since 2000, the Arctic has lost 1.4 million square kilometers (541,000 square miles) of older ice that is more than 3 meters (10 feet) thick, which during winter has essentially been replaced by ice that is less than 2 meters (6.6 feet) thick, according to data provided by Mark Tschudi at the University of Colorado.
 Once again, Meier said, this trend is a step in a feedback cycle.

 “Having younger and thus thinner ice during winter makes the system more vulnerable to ice loss during the summer melt season,” Meier said.